First Chapter Section 5

 Spiritual joy and wisdom do not come through possession but rather through our capacity to open, to love more fully, and to move and be free in life.

-A path with heart will also include our unique gifts and creativity.
-The outer expression of our heart may be to write books, to build buildings, to create ways for people to serve one another.
-It may be to teach or to garden, to serve food or play music.
-Whatever we choose, the creations of our life must be grounded in our hearts.
+A path with a heart will also include our unique gifts and creativity.
+The outer expression of our hearts may be to write books, to build buildings, or to create ways for people to serve one another.
+It may be to teach, garden, serve food, or play music.
+Whatever we choose, the creations of our lives must be grounded in our hearts.
 Our love is the source of all energy to create and connect.
-If we act without a connection to the heart, even the greatest things in our life can become dried up, meaningless, or barren.
+If we act without a connection to the heart, even the greatest things in our lives can become dried up, meaningless, or barren.

-An enrichment of personality and a strengthening of character inevitably follow since the three basic elements of mind-that is intellect, feeling, and will develop harmoniously.
+An enrichment of personality and a strengthening of character inevitably follow since the three basic elements of the mind—intellect, feeling, and will—will develop harmoniously.

 Continue First Chapter Section 6